karanseq/simple-game-engine/README.md

 Miscellaneous:
 --------------
-- A logging & asserting utility
+- A logging and asserting utility
 - A pooled and hashed strings utility
 - A primer for a game object with corresponding geometry & *very* simple physics
 - A set of optimized geometry classes using Intel SSE instructions